Covid 19 coronavirus: NZ's isolation facilities under 'extreme stress'; system needs 'ramped up' - audit

 Woods said it was a system that had worked in making sure Covid-19 had not left the isolation facilities.

-"This is one of the strictest if not the strictest regimes in the world."
+"This is one of the strictest if not the strictest regime in the world."

 She said the former system had worked in terms of stopping the spread of Covid in the community.